 5. Give the baby the best tasting formula

-The reason why some babies do not like new formula taste is that they taste bad.
-If you use good tasting formulas like the Gerber good start infant formula, Enfamil Prosobee Infant Formula, and Similac Isomil Infant Formula.
+The reason why some babies do not like new formula tastes is that they taste bad.
+If you use good-tasting formulas like the Gerber good start infant formula, Enfamil Prosobee Infant Formula, and Similac Isomil Infant Formula.
 The Gerber Goodstart formula is the closest formula that tastes more like breast milk.

 Above are tips to make baby formula tastes a lot better.
 The key is to be gradual in everything that you introduce to your baby, do not rush, and do not expect your baby to adjust instantly, take it one day at a time.
 Have you tried any one of them?
 Share with me in the comment section.